 This handbook provides information to you, as an employee of the City of Lake Elmo, about certain terms and conditions of your employment.
 It is not, and should not be considered, an employment contract.
 Your continued employment, and the conditions of the employment, is solely within the discretion of the City of Lake Elmo.
 The handbook summarizes major policies and programs related to your employment.
+They are not intended to be all-inclusive or to cover every situation that may arise.
+These policies may be amended at any time at the sole discretion of the city and they will supersede all previous personnel policies.
+Except where noted otherwise, the city administrator or his/her designee is charged with ensuring compliance with these personnel policies.
+Revisions and amendments shall become effective upon approval by the City Council.

 Additional information about many of these policies and programs is available from the city's Administration office.
 Please take advantage of those resources to assure that you are fully aware of your rights and responsibilities as an employee of the City of Lake Elmo.